CChocolatePie/HHEnumeration-Xcode/README.md

 -
 ### What is it?
-This plugin is used to autocompletion prefix of enum members for Objective-C
+This plugin is used to autocompletion enum members for Objective-C

 -
 ###Important